CSC207-2023Y-UofT/course-project-larklink/README.md

 **Dependency Inversion Principle (DIP)**: By using interfaces and data transfer object (which is called models here), dependencies between layers could be inverted and therefore, high level classes do not depend on lower level classes.
-For example, `UserSignupInteractor` receives data from users through `UserModel` object, and `UserSignupInputBoundary` interacts with database_and_drivers through `UserDBGateway`.
+For example, `UserSignupInteractor` receives data from users through `UserModel` object, and `UserSignupInputBoundary` interacts with database through `UserDBGateway`.
-Hence, `UserSignupInteractor` does not depend on outer layers such as controller and database_and_drivers.
+Hence, `UserSignupInteractor` does not depend on outer layers such as controller and database.
 This inversion of dependencies allows for easier interacting between layers without affecting core business logic in high level.

 **Extra Design Patterns:** We used the `viewable` interface to remove each presenter's dependency on different views.